-Inspiration surrounds workforces in The Shard, from the beauty of the building itself and the views across the world's greatest city to the ultra-modern workspaces and irresistible buzz of the vibrant London Bridge Quarter area.
+Inspiration surrounds workforces in The Shard, from the beauty of the building itself and the views across the world's greatest city to the ultra-modern workspaces and irresistible buzz of the vibrant Shard Quarter area.

 Even before its completion, the building had garnered a global following for its daring aesthetic.
 But the progressive design goes way beyond the glittering exterior.
 In fact every aspect of the building coincides to make life and work within it the best it can be.
 Every element of The Shard has been considered and scrutinised – from its silhouette on the skyline, to the position of electrical outlets.
 Nothing has been assumed, and the result is an inspiring work environment that helps to boost productivity, well-being and creativity.